WebXDAO/blockchain-dev-path/docs/💡 Learning-Guide/Advanced.md

 # Advanced
 ## Understanding Blockchain in a bit higher level than the beginner

-An opinionated learning path for getting into speed with Blockchain (specially Ethereum).
+An opinionated learning path for getting into speed with Blockchain (especially Ethereum).
 ## Pre-requisites

 Besides a programming background, this path assumes that the reader is at least a little comfortable with: